 If you’d like the #1 LLC formation service, choose ZenBusiness.
 We’ve formed over 300,000 businesses and have 10,000+ positive customer reviews.

 Plus, right now we’re offering a special discount and will form your LLC for free.
 That’s $79 less than LegalZoom!

 Before anything else, you will need to decide on an LLC name.
 You must include a business name on your Articles of Organization, and if the Department of State deems that name unacceptable or unavailable, the document will be rejected, so make sure you nail down a good name right away.

-Make the state happy by following their LLC name requirements, which say your name must indicate its business type by including the words “Limited Liability Company,” “L.L.C.,” or “LLC.”
+Make the state happy by following their LLC name requirements, which say your name must indicate its business type by including the words “Limited Liability Company” or the abbreviations “L.L.C.” or “LLC.”
 But following this rule won’t matter if your name is already taken.
 Perform a business name search to find out whether or not your name is available in Florida.
 And if it’s taken, you’ll need to find a way to make it distinguishable.

 Once you’ve found your perfect name, include it on your Articles of Organization to automatically register it.
 Many states offer an option to reserve a business name, but unfortunately, Florida does not.

 A registered agent is your LLC’s liaison to the state, the mediator who takes care of all your important legal, tax, and compliance documents, keeping your business in good standing.
 Don’t sit down to complete your Articles of Organization without first having confirmed a valid registered agent, as you’ll need to include the agent’s name, address, and signature on the document.

 Your registered agent can be either an individual Florida resident (with a physical address in the state) or a corporation authorized to do business in Florida, like a registered agent service.